The SAT Mastery Seminar

 1) Teaching Quality.

-Unlike other franchises whose directors are often a few steps away from the hiring process, Kathleen Brigham is personally involved in selecting each and every tutor.
+Unlike other franchises whose directors are often a few steps away from the hiring process, Steve Staunton is personally involved in selecting each and every tutor.
 This is a passion and a profession for her.
 Our teachers must be highly intelligent and skilled in test preparation, but also have the ability to connect with students and individualize their learning.
 As a result, many of our tutors have developed loyal followings due to their outstanding teaching ability.

 (2) Personal Attention.
 You and your child will have high personal attention.
 We know all our students well and do whatever we can to help them.
 We customize our programs to perfectly suit every client’s needs and aspirations.

 (3) Motivational, Engaging, Dynamic and Fun Classes.
 To the great surprise of parents, many of our students return home and announce that they actually enjoyed class.